Vladimir-csp/uwsm/README.md

 Background and details
 </summary>

-By default `uwsm` launches the compositor service in `session.slice` and all processes spawned by the compositor will be part of the `wayland-wm@${compositor}.service` unit.
-Most apps do not need to be in `session.slice`, and being inside comopositor's unit opens the way for them to interfere with notification socket for unit.
+By default `uwsm` launches the compositor's service as `wayland-wm@${compositor}.service` in `session.slice`.

+Processes descendent from the compositor will be a part of its unit which *might* be mostly OK for short-lived one-off commands, i.e. volume adjustment.
+But processes inside comopositor's unit have access to its notification socket, which may lead to unforseen consequences.

 Systemd
 [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)